Interim Financial Report January - September 2019

 • Describe the company’s process for monitoring and reporting ESG issues and performance to senior management/the Board.
 Confirm what KPIs are monitored (if any) and how frequently reporting is undertaken.

-Given how small the parent company is, there is no individual sustainability manager, but it is an important issue for all sex employees in the parent company.
+Given how small the parent company is, there is no individual sustainability manager, but it is an important issue for all eight employees in the parent company.
 The CFO has a coordinating role for the sustainability work at an overall level in the Group and the chairman of each group company is responsible for the work in each group company with follow-up, activities, etc. KPIs (in some cases ESG-linked) are set in each group company’s Board of Directors, but there is no central reporting.

 • Have you signed a Union agreement: